mwrnd/notes/XDMA_Communication/README.md

 ## Useful Links

 - [innova2_xdma_demo](https://github.com/mwrnd/innova2_xdma_demo) has notes on communicating with peripheral blocks such as GPIO and bandwidth testing of memory blocks using [dd](https://manpages.ubuntu.com/manpages/focal/en/man1/dd.1.html).
 - [Xilinx DMA PCIe Tutorial](https://www.linkedin.com/pulse/xilinx-dma-pcie-tutorial-part-1-roy-messinger) by Roy Messinger on LinkedIn goes into the theory behind PCIe DMA and how XDMA block settings are related.
+It is based on older versions of the XDMA driver which is no longer relevant.
 - [PCI Express TLP Primer](https://xillybus.com/tutorials/pci-express-tlp-pcie-primer-tutorial-guide-1) by Eli Billauer of [Xillybus](https://xillybus.com/) is a quick introduction to the PCIe Transaction Layer.
 - [AXI Basics 1 - Introduction to AXI](https://support.xilinx.com/s/article/1053914)